pluralsight/guides/draft/interesting-apis/proof-of-existence-in-the-blockchain-with-tierion-rethinkdb-and-pubnub/article.md

 In the next section, we'll review the receipt model.

-# The Receipt Model
+# The core of the application

-The `models/receipt.js` file contains the functions that interact with RethinkDB and PubNub to implement the functionality related to the blockchain receipts.
+The core of the application is the `models/receipt.js` file.
+It contains the functions that interact with RethinkDB and PubNub to implement the functionality related to the blockchain receipts provided by Tierion.

 The first part requires the modules used by the functions and creates the PubNub and RethinkDB objects:
 ```javascript